BShakhovsky/PianoTranscription_Android/README.md

 # Description

 Android app which may help you to learn the MIDI chords on your real piano, there is the real-time transcription feature.
 The app will recognize the notes you play and highlight them.
-Ones you correctly play all the notes of the chord simultaneously, it will proceed to the next MIDI chord, and so on.
+Once you correctly play all the notes of the chord simultaneously, it will proceed to the next MIDI chord, and so on.

 Not only MIDI-files are supported, but also MP3, MP4, etc.  If you do not have a MIDI, you can open any audio file (the app can also extract audio-stream of some video formats).
 Polyphonic piano transcription feature will generate MIDI from audio/video.